pythonarcade/arcade/doc/pygame_comparison.rst

 * Has better performance for moving sprites
 * Python 2 support
-* Does not require OpenGL
+* Does not require OpenGL, so works on Raspberry Pis
 * Has better support for pixel manipulation in a memory buffer that isn't displayed on screen.

 Things that are just different:

 * Sound support: Pygame uses the old, unsupported Avbin library.
-  Arcade uses ffmpeg.
-Both are a headache.
+  Arcade uses SoLoud.
+Supports panning and volume.

 :ref:`performance`.